 We ask our volunteers to cook their own breakfast & lunch.
 For lunch, we will schedule someone from the group to be on cooking chore.
 Of course we help you out and facilitate recipes in case you have no idea how and what to cook 🙂

-Drinking water and juice are available 24/7!
+Drinking water, juice, coffee and tea are available 24/7!

 What does a typical day look like?

 As we are still evolving, there will be no such thing as a typical day!
 However, you can expect the following activities to take place: